DarkStarSword/3d-fixes/WATCH_DOGS2/README.md

 - Lighting on walls in nethack vision
 - Glass panels in nethack vision
 - "Fake" building interiors (lights through windows render at correct depth)
-- Partial fix for NVIDIA Ansel mode (likely still broken in many areas)
+- Partial fix for NVIDIA Ansel mode (see below)

 Installation
 ------------